deragon/hdtools/.env/docs/linux/docker.md

     sudo docker run hello-world # Safe

-## WARNING:  NFTABLES not supported

-  22.04 & later install nftables instead of iptables, causing docker to fail to start when attempting to create iptables rules.

-  The workaround is to run:

-    sudo update-alternatives --set iptables /usr/sbin/iptables-legacy

 # VOLUMES AND DATA

     docker volume ls  # SAFE.
 List all volumes on host.